Is it possible to get your Yorkie to stop barking?

 2 – Keep things interesting.

 Yorkies are little dogs with huge energy levels.
-They express themselves through barking when they’re agitated or overexcited, and this happens very often.
+They express themselves through endless barking when they’re agitated or overexcited, and this happens very often.
 It’s important to balance their mood accordingly.
-One way to do this is to stimulate their overactive minds.
-Here are a couple ideas to make this happen:
+One way to do this is to stimulate their overactive minds and excess energy.
+Here are a couple of ideas to make this happen:

 - Take Frequent Walks.
 Animal Wised states, “Take your Yorkshire Terrier for walks and make sure that it can spend all the built-up energy it has.
 Yorkies are very active dogs who like to be moving around all the time; if they repress their energy, they bark more”.